-Earlham students are active members of several on-campus organizations related to healthcare and public health.
+Earlham students are active members of on-campus organizations related to healthcare and public health.
+In addition, the CGH has organized health skills workshops, campus blood drives and events for National Health Professions Week and Public Health Week.
 Learn more about how you can get involved below.

 MINORITY ASSOCIATION OF PRE-MEDICAL STUDENTS (MAPS)

-HOSA is a national organization that seeks to develop leadership and technical skill competencies through a program of motivation, awareness, and recognition, which is an integral part of the Health Science Education instructional program.
-HOSA chapters can be found on high school and college campuses across the country.
-Earlham’s chapter is one of five currently active within the State of Indiana.
-Each year Earlham students prepare, compete, and place in state and national level competitions in a variety of healthcare categories.
+Future Health Professionals-HOSA is a national organization that seeks to develop leadership and technical skill competencies through motivation, awareness, and recognition, an integral part of the Health Science Education instructional program.
+HOSA chapters can be found on high school and college campuses across the country, and Earlham’s chapter is one of five currently active within Indiana.
+Earlham students regularly participate in HOSA competitions, having placed first down to fourth in various healthcare categories at the state and national levels in recent years.